National Aquarium Celebrates Rescued Turtle Release

 Every year, thousands of sea turtles, dolphins, whales, seals and manatees become sick or injured, often due to human-related reasons.
 National Aquarium is part of the Northeast Stranding Network, and is responsible for responding to live sea turtle and marine mammal strandings along the nearly 7,000 miles of coastline in Maryland, including the Chesapeake Bay and Atlantic coasts.

-Since 1991, the National Aquarium’s Marine Animal Rescue Program (MARP) has responded to more than 480 animals in distress and has rehabilitated and released nearly 100 marine animals back to their natural environment.
+Since 1991, the National Aquarium’s Animal Rescue team has responded to more than 480 animals in distress and has rehabilitated and released nearly 100 marine animals back to their natural environment.
 Many of these animals are endangered or threatened, so every individual introduced back into the natural environment has the opportunity to add to the genetic diversity of the species.

-Research, satellite tracking, and outreach education are also significant components of MARP.
+Research, satellite tracking, and outreach education are also significant components of Animal Rescue.
 Every animal that is rehabilitated and released is an opportunity to raise awareness and get the public involved in helping to conserve and protect our marine resources.
-Visit aqua.org/MARP to find out how you can help.

 South Carolina Aquarium Sea Turtle Rescue Program: